open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>topologyKey</b></td>
         <td>string</td>
         <td>
-          This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching th<br/>
+          This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified namespaces, where co-located is defined as running on a node whose <br/>
         </td>
         <td>true</td>
       </tr><tr>